Riding The Stunning Verde Canyon Railroad – a Top USA Attraction

 That’s the style and pace of the Verde Canyon Railroad.

-After a week of challenging hikes in Sedona and thrilling off-road adventures, we LOVED the opportunity to enjoy the beauty of the canyon without having to walk, climb, drive, or hold on tight.
+After a week of challenging hikes in Sedona and thrilling off-road adventures, we LOVED having the opportunity to enjoy the beauty of the canyon without having to walk, climb, drive, or hold on tight.

 We could even enjoy a glass of wine and a toasty winter blaster liquor coffee while doing it.